rsksmart/devportal/docs/02-developers/05-smart-contracts/05-foundry/deploy-smart-contracts.md

 In this section, you'll deploy a `counter` smart contract to the Rootstock network using Foundry.

 ## Step 1: Deployment Script
 You will see a directory called `deploy` in the root of your project.
 This is where you can view/write your deployment scripts.
-The demo `counter.sol` comes with a deployment script `counter.s.sol`, which contains:
+The demo `counter.sol` comes with a deployment script `counter.s.sol`, please copy the following code into the file:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED